GRAPHIC-No immediate respite for historically low LME tin stocks

-LONDON, July 6 A large price premium for the cash tin contract over the three-month forward on the London Metal Exchange should theoretically attract large amounts of metal to LME approved warehouses.
+LONDON, July 6 (Reuters) - A large price premium for the cash tin contract over the three-month forward on the London Metal Exchange should theoretically attract large amounts of metal to LME approved warehouses.

 But that isn't happening this time.